BlueOnionLabs/interview-data/README.md

    - monthly_journal_entries (output)

 3. **Infrastructure**
-   - Use a database you feel comfortable with for local development (DuckDB or SQLite are suggested as options)
+   - Use a database you feel comfortable with for local development
    - Implement error handling and logging
    - Optional: If you have access, you may use Snowflake/BigQuery/etc.
    - Optional but suggested: Use a tool to perform modular transformations (DBT is one such option)